Cherry Chocolate Chip Muffins

-A little warning though when it comes to using ”already pitted” cherries: Oftentimes a few were missed during the process and will still contain the rock hard pit.
+A little warning when it comes to using store-bought ”already pitted” cherries: Oftentimes a few were missed during the process and will still contain the rock hard pit.
 Despite checking all of them before pouring them into the batter, I missed one.
-My husband took them with to work and almost cracked a tooth on one.
+When I later took them with to work and took my first bite I almost cracked a tooth on one.
 So please check them before incorporating them!!

 - 2 teaspoons baking powder